sdkbox-doc/en/src/sdkboxplay/v3-js/usage.md

 + Allows you to define non-incremental achievements.
 For ios, are submitted with an incremental value of 100, which means it will be unlocked.
 + Allows you to define Incremental achievements.
 In Google play, incremental achievements have defined their unlocking value on the application console.
-+ For consistency, it is recommended to define Google Play’s achievements with a count of 100.
++ For consistency, it is recommended to define Google Play's achievements with a count of 100.
 This is the value Game Center expects to be reached to unlock an achievement.

 ##### Leaderboards

-Leaderboards are defined on the respective platform’s developer console.
+Leaderboards are defined on the respective platform's developer console.
 To keep things simple, the current SdkboxPlay implementation does not allow to define group leaderboards from iOS.
 For both platforms, an arbitrary number of leaderboards can be defined.
 Though both, GooglePlay and GameCenter define leaderboards in the same way, in the runtime there are some differences: